9 Things Homeowners Never Clean But Should

 Going by the findings of an NFS germ study, the toothbrush holder ranks third in a compilation of the most unclean places across households.
 Dried saliva, toothpaste, and other gunk can form an unhealthy concussion of bacteria and germs.

-Weekly cleaning is therefore in order and you’ll start off by rinsing off the holder with hot water.
+This is one of the many things that need to be cleaned regularly, as in weekly!
+Every single week the toothbrush holder should be thoroughly cleaned.
+Start off by rinsing off the holder with hot water.
 Then scrub the brush slots with a tiny bristle brush.
 Afterward, let the holder sit for about half an hour in antibacterial mouthwash soaking then rinse it out with clean water and let it air dry before reuse.

 When it’s time to sell replacing windows and doors can be a huge selling point!
 There are so many benefits to new windows and doors and buyers know it.
 From cutting down on the electric bill to adding curb appeal these changes are worth every penny.
 However, this shouldn’t be done in preparation to sell because it’s unlikely the seller will be able to recoup the cost.
 This is an improvement homeowners need to do while occupying the property when selling isn’t even on the radar.